 \subsection{Markov basis}

-As we have seen in the previous section, if we can construct a connected Markov chain over ${\cal F}(M'\By^o)$ for the observation $\By^o$, we can estimate the conditional $p$ value and judge the fitting of the main effect model.
-One of the common approach to construct such a chain is to calculate a Markov basis for $M'$ in advance.
-Here we give a definition of Markov basis and necessarily notation on Markov basis.
-For detail, see \cite{Aoki-Hara-Takemura-2012}, for example.
+As we have demonstrated in the previous section, if we can construct a connected Markov chain over ${\cal F}(M'\By^o)$ for the observation $\By^o$, we can estimate the conditional $p$ value and judge the fitting of the main effect model.
+One common approach to constructing such a chain is to calculate a Markov basis for $M'$ in advance.
+Here we give a formal definition of the Markov basis and the necessarily notation.
+For details, see \cite{Aoki-Hara-Takemura-2012}.
 We denote the set of integers and nonnegative integers by $\mathbb{Z} = \{0,\pm 1,\pm 2,\ldots,\}$ and $\mathbb{N} = \{0,1,2,\ldots,\}$, respectively.
 We also denote the set of $n$-dimensional vectors of elements from $\mathbb{Z}$ and $\mathbb{N}$ by $\mathbb{Z}^n$ and $\mathbb{N}^n$, respectively.